-There’s a lot more to remodeling your home than just picking out the right floor pattern and choosing a general contractor — you should also consider the impact that renovations can have on your homeowners insurance.
-If you plan on remodeling your home or you recently completed a project, inform your insurance company and make sure you have the right amount of coverage.
+There’s a lot more to renovating your house than choosing the right floor pattern or general contractor — you should also consider the impact it may have on your homeowners insurance.
+If you plan on remodeling your home, you’ll need the right insurance coverage to protect the project from beginning to end.

 If you’re building a new addition onto your home, you’re likely increasing its replacement value, or the cost to repair or replace the property.
-This amount is indicated in the dwelling coverage limit in your policy.
-If you’ve added onto your home, your dwelling limit will likely increase once your coverage is recalculated by your insurance company.
+And you’ll likely want to increase your policy’s dwelling coverage limit to reflect this higher cost.

 Upgrading your kitchen can significantly increase the rebuild value of your home.
 If you’re transitioning from veneer to marble countertops or installing new cabinetry, flooring, and so on, you’ll want the limits in your policy to be updated accordingly so you can be fully reimbursed in the event of a disaster.

-Adjusting your coverage limits isn’t the only reason to inform your insurance company of renovations prior to the start of the project — you should also make sure that the remodeling process itself is covered.
-There are multiple scenarios where your remodel may or may not be covered by your homeowners insurance policy.
+Adjusting your coverage limits isn’t the only reason to inform your insurance company of renovations — you should also make sure that the remodeling process itself is covered.
+There are several types of coverage you may need, depending on the specifics of your home remodel.

 Before construction starts, check with your insurer to see if you need any special renovation coverage to ensure you’re fully covered.
 Many insurance companies offer dwelling under construction coverage that you can add onto your policy for an additional premium.

-Your homeowners insurance policy also won’t cover perils like vandalism if the dwelling has been vacant for more than 60 consecutive days prior to the loss.
-If your home renovations require you to live elsewhere for a few months, you may want to consider vacant or unoccupied homeowners insurance — many companies offer this type of policy in addition to the standard home insurance product.
-If you go this route, make sure you pause your homeowners insurance before the vacant home coverage kicks in.
-When you move back in, you’ll want to start your standard coverage back up.
+Your homeowners insurance policy won’t cover perils like vandalism and theft if the dwelling has been vacant for more than 60 consecutive days prior to the loss.
+If your home renovations require you to live elsewhere for a few months, you may want to consider vacant or unoccupied homeowners insurance.

-If you plan on remodeling the home yourself or you anticipate that a friend or family member will be helping you out throughout the course of the project, you’ll want to check the personal liability and medical payments coverage in your policy.
+If you plan on remodeling the home yourself or you anticipate that a friend or family member will be helping you out, you’ll want to check the personal liability and medical payments coverage in your policy.
 Do-it-yourself construction projects involving other people open you up to potential lawsuits if the person helping you is injured during the job.